ahmadelgamal/BootCamp-Travel/README.md

 - Scroll through the list of search results
 - Pick your favorite hotel or flight
 - Click on the favorite icon to save it to memory (you may choose up to 5 flights and/or 5 hotels)
-- Revisit the website at any time to see your search history, your saved items, or make new searches!
+- Revisit the website at any time to see your favorite items, or make new searches!

 ## Screenshots:
 ![Landing Page](./assets/images/screen-shot-1.jpg)